lumina-gov/laws/in_force/acts/land.md

 ## Part 2: Land Registry

 ### Section 1: Creation of a Land Registry
-Ministry of Land shall maintain an online registry of land ownership.
+Lumina Land shall maintain an online registry of land ownership.

 ### Section 2: Transferring of Land
 Owners of land that have their land ownership connected to the land ownership registry can sell or transfer their land using the land ownership registry.